 There is also a heavy toll to be paid in a nation’s economy when more of its citizens are forced into quarantine or are dying in increased numbers prior to health professionals developing treatments and vaccinations.

 People are expecting better care.
 They are spending more of their earnings on healthcare delivery, from physicians to lab tests to their prescriptions.
 Medical science must deliver commensurate treatment.

 The goal is to provide for better patient satisfaction (on the individual level) while also seeing better health in entire groups as the costs of care go down thanks to efficiencies we realize, in part thanks to improved data collection.

 Population health studies lead to our being able to provide improved access to care.
-And when patients receive care when they need it, instead of later during emergency conditions because of neglect (such as because patients lacked health insurance and use emergency rooms instead of a primary care physician), less stress is placed on these vital services.
+When patients receive care when they need it, instead of later during emergency conditions because of neglect (such as because patients lacked health insurance and used emergency rooms instead of a primary care physician), less stress is placed on these vital services.
 That benefits everyone.